 For the ESF+, expenditure related to operations can be allocated to any of the categories of regions of the programme under the condition that the operation contributes to the achievement of the specific objectives of the programme.

-For the JTF, expenditure related to operations shall contribute to the implementation of the relevant territorial just transition plan set out in accordance with Article [7] of the Regulation (EU) [JTF Regulation].
+For the JTF, expenditure related to operations shall contribute to the implementation of the relevant territorial just transition plan.

+4. All or part of an operation may be implemented outside of a Member State, including outside the Union, provided that the operation contributes to the objectives of the programme.

-4. For grants taking the forms of points (b), (c) and (d) of Article 53(1), the expenditure which shall be eligible for a contribution from the Funds shall equal the amounts calculated in accordance with Article 53(2).
+5. For grants taking the forms of points (b), (c) and (d) of Article 53(1), the expenditure which shall be eligible for a contribution from the Funds shall equal the amounts calculated in accordance with Article 53(3).

-5. Operations shall not be selected for support by the Funds where they have been physically completed or fully implemented before the application for funding under the programme is submitted, irrespective of whether all related payments have been made.
-This paragraph shall not apply to the EMFAF compensation for additional costs in outermost regions and to support from the additional funding for the outermost regions pursuant to Article 110(1)(e).
+6. Operations shall not be selected for support by the Funds where they have been physically completed or fully implemented before the application for funding under the programme is submitted, irrespective of whether all related payments have been made.
+This paragraph shall not apply to the EMFAF compensation for additional costs in outermost regions pursuant to Article 21 of the EMFAF Regulation and to support from the additional funding for the outermost regions pursuant to point (e) of Article 110(1) of this Regulation.

-6. Expenditure which becomes eligible as a result of a programme amendment shall be eligible from the date of the submission of the corresponding request to the Commission.
+7. Expenditure which becomes eligible as a result of a programme amendment shall be eligible from the date of the submission of the corresponding request to the Commission.